Ludovic Dauș

-After being welcomed into the literary salon headed by Bogdan Petriceicu Hasdeu, Dauș moved between literary clubs.
+As a youth, Dauș was primarily interested in reviving neo-romanticism, which became the core stylistic influence in his novels and plays.
+After being welcomed into the literary salon headed by Bogdan Petriceicu Hasdeu, he moved between literary clubs.
 By 1918, he had adopted a Romanian nationalist discourse in his poetry and, increasingly, in his political career.
 He had several new commissions in Greater Romania, and in particular Bessarabia, where he is remembered as the first chairman of Chișinău National Theater.
 Dauș went on to serve in the Assembly of Deputies and Senate, where he affirmed the interests of Bessarabian peasants and advocated radical land reform; initially a member of the local Independent Party, he later caucused with the National Liberals.

-During the interwar, Dauș was also loosely affiliated with the modernist circle Sburătorul.
-He matured as a writer, earning praise and drawing controversy with works of political fiction which bridged a neo-romantic subject matter with elements of the psychological novel; he also shocked theatergoers with his explicit play about Vlad Țepeș.
-He continued to work for the stage during World War II, and was briefly a manager of Caragiale Theater, dying shortly after the inauguration of a communist regime.
+During the interwar, Dauș was loosely affiliated with the modernist circle Sburătorul.
+He matured as a writer, earning praise and drawing controversy with works of political fiction which bridged a neo-romantic, quasi-traditionalist, subject matter with elements of the psychological novel; he also shocked theatergoers with his explicit play about Vlad Țepeș.
+He continued to work for the stage during World War II.
+Also then, he became a confidant of, and apologist for, his fellow novelist Liviu Rebreanu, becoming a personal witness to Rebreanu's final days, which they spent together at Valea Mare.
+In his seventies, Dauș was manager of Caragiale Theater, but retired shortly before the inauguration of a communist regime.
+He died in Bucharest at the age of 81.

 Biography

-Early life and debut
+Early life

-Born in Botoșani, Ludovic was the son of Alfred Dauș (also Dausch, Dousa, Dușa, or Bouschek).
-An engineer of Czech ethnicity, he had been born at Dolní Lochov, Bohemia in 1845, and baptized a Catholic.
+Ludovic Dauș's exact birthplace was his family's home on Sfinții Voievozi Street of Botoșani.
+He was the son of Alfred Dauș (also Dausch, Dousa, Dușa, or Bouschek).
+An engineer of Czech ethnicity, the latter had been born at Dolní Lochov, Bohemia in 1845, and baptized a Catholic.
 Dauș Sr had settled in the United Principalities and taken up various activities in his field of expertise.
 According to various records, he had participated in the January Uprising, supporting the Polish National Government; other sources note that he had lived for a while in Ottoman Bosnia.
 In 1880, he helped establish an iron foundry for Botoșani's apprentice smiths.
 By 1897, he was Botoșani County's official surveyor, and, as a protégé of its Prefect, Ion Arapu, stood accused of having mistreated government employees working under his watch.
 Ludovic's mother was Maria Negri, a niece of the Moldavian writer Costache Negri, reportedly educated in Lviv.
 Through her, Dauș was a member of the boyar aristocracy.